Edin Džeko: 2013–14 season

 On the opening day of the 2013–14 Premier League season, Džeko was selected to start by a new manager Manuel Pellegrini against Newcastle United at the City of Manchester Stadium.
 He scored his first goal in a 3–2 defeat at Cardiff City.
 Džeko scored his 50th goal in England with an only goal of the game against Crystal Palace on 28 December 2013.

 On 25 March 2014, Džeko scored twice in a 3–0 Manchester Derby win against Manchester United.
 His first goal came after just 43 seconds, making it the fastest away goal scored at Old Trafford in Premier League history.
 On 27 April, he scored City's first goal of a 2–0 defeat of Crystal Palace at Selhurst Park, closing the gap on league leaders Liverpool to three points with a game in hand.

 He scored a brace in City's match at Everton on 3 May, helping City to a 3–2 win and lift the club to the top of the table with two matches left.
-His second goal of the game was Man City 150th goal in all competitions.
+His second goal of the game was City's 150th goal in all competitions.
 In City's penultimate game of the season against Aston Villa, Džeko scored two second-half goals as City won 4–0, ensuring that the club would be crowned champions with a draw against West Ham United at home on the final day, which City eventually won.